PasitheaSoftware/PASITHEA/README.md

 PASITHEA manage automatically the sound volume based on the following method:

 <b>IF (HEADSET is CONNECTED):</b>\
-&nbsp;&nbsp;&nbsp;set sound volume to the half;\
+&nbsp;&nbsp;&nbsp;set sound volume to half;\
 <b>ELSE:</b>\
 &nbsp;&nbsp;&nbsp;set sound volume to maximum;

 The volume level is displayed when PASITHEA is initialized.

 # Sample Codes
-We wrote two samples codes that available on github.
+We wrote two sample codes that available on github.

 ## Question/Answer Sample Code
 This [basic sample code](https://github.com/PasitheaSoftware/QuestionAnswer-Demo) demonstrate how to use the Question/Answer function.